Move over dry and bland boneless skinless chicken breasts! This recipe guarantees juicy, flavorful chicken breasts every single time.

 Do you need to refrigerate the chicken and brine?

 I typically place the cold brine and cold raw chicken into a gallon zipper bag or large bowl and leave it right on the counter.
 This will be fine for up to 40 minutes.
-If you’re going to brine for any longer than 40 minutes, I recommend that you put the brine with the chicken in it into the fridge to keep the food safe from bacteria.
+If you’re going to brine for any longer than 40 minutes, I recommend that you put the brine with the chicken in it into the fridge for the entire brining time to keep the food safe from bacteria.

 After the chicken has been brined, it does not need to be immediately cooked.
 It can be removed from the brine and kept in the refrigerator, covered, for up to three days, or wrapped well and stored in the freezer for up to two months.